lust2k/praat_scripts/README.md

 -	`formants` - Number of formants
 -	`formant_ceiling` - Formant ceiling (Hz)
 -	`preprocessing` - If true, applies preprocessing steps
+-	`spectral_moments` - If true, get spectral moments (center of gravity, standard deviation, skewness and kurtosis)

 > Requires an input **sound** file.
 The script looks for a TextGrid with the same name as the Sound file and located in the same folder.

 **Data collection and preprocessing:**

 For each non-empty interval in `segment_tier`, extracts duration, intensity, formants and pitch (fundamental frequency) from five data points (segment start, 25%, middle, 75%, and end).
 Pitch is first extracted with Praat's default parameters and used to get minimum and maximum values which are then used to extract a second, optimized Pitch object.
-The five pitch values are combined with the maximum pitch value in a list ordered by time, and written as a pipe-separated string in a single column labeled "Pitch_contour".
+The five pitch values are combined with the maximum pitch value in a list ordered by time, and written as a pipe-separated string in a single column labeled "Pitch contour".

 Unless `preprocessing` is unchecked, tags outlier formant values using interquartile range (undefined values are set to -1) and calculates normal averages for F1, F2 and F3.
 Optionally, formats data to [NORM](https://lingtools.uoregon.edu/norm/index.php) standards using these averages.